golemheavy/ICE-Scraper/README.md

 # ICE-Scraper
-Integrated Content Excise site scraper utility
+Internet Content Extractor site scraper utility
-OR Internet Content Extractor

 # All the News That's Fit to Scrape